• diagnosis of CVST is often difficult in the early stages; the temporal course and clinical symptoms are variable and often nonspecific

 • the sensitivity and specificity using D-dimer alone were 94·1% and 97·5%, whereas those for D-dimer + fibrinogen were 67·6% and 98·9% [Meng,2013]

-• elevated levels can occur in various conditions, such as infection, trauma, or malignancy
+• elevated levels can occur in various conditions, including infection, trauma, or malignancy

 • positive in ~ 94% of patients with CVT (ESO guidelines 2017)

-• a false-negative result may be seen in isolated headaches and prolonged thrombosis lasting > 1 week
+• a false-negative result may be seen in cases of isolated headache and prolonged thrombosis (lasting > 1 week)

 • on the other hand, false-positive results are common (see below)